 Among his forthcoming publications is the monograph Luke through the Centuries, Blackwell Bible Commentaries (Wiley-Blackwell, 2015).

 Together with Keith Stanglin and Mark Mann, he has co-edited a forthcoming (Abingdon/Kingswood, November 2014) collection of essays entitled Arminius Reconsidered: Beyond the Reformed/Wesleyan Divide.
+Find details at Abingdon or Amazon.
 This collection arose out of a conference that the three editors organized in 2012.
 Volume contributors include W. Stephen Gunter, Richard Muller, and Oliver Crisp.